-Thousands of people are shocked when they come to know they are diagnosed with cancer.
+Thousands of people are shocked when they come to know that they are diagnosed with cancer.
 The answer to this has been revealed through a new research.
 The research conducted at the Johns Hopkins University in Baltimore found that tumors are caused by random genetic “mistakes”.

 A complex mathematical modeling was used by the scientists to detect mutation driving abnormal cell growth for 32 variants of cancer.
-The model was grounded on the database of epidemiologic data from the Cancer Research UK and data from Cancer Genome Atlas.
+The model was grounded on the database of epidemiologic data from the Cancer Research UK and Cancer Genome Atlas.

-For cancer to arise there are at least two gene mutations needed; the scientists for long have known this.
+For cancer to arise, there are at least two gene mutations needed; the scientists for long have known this.
 The cause of the mutation could be parental inherited genes, ecological causes or random DNA copying mistakes.

 These copying errors are likely of the cause of cancer mutations which generally have been scientifically unrecognized.
 Tomasetti is an assistant professor of biostatistics at Bloomberg School of Public Health and Hopkins Kimmel Cancer Center.

 The researchers used the calculations and evaluated that the cause of 77% pancreatic cancers was a random mutation.
 Environmental factors have 18% impact and 5% effect comes from inherited genes.